SergDeved/AI-TSHIRT-3D/README.md

 t-shirt as well.
 The important thing is that through the OPENAI API it allows you to generate logos and patterns according to the description that you send it.

+-Customizer View

-![Captura de pantalla 1](/client/public/Captura.png) Customizer View
+![Captura de pantalla 1](/client/public/Captura.png)

+-AI generated logo

-![Captura de pantalla 2](/client/public/AI_LOGO.png) AI generated logo
+![Captura de pantalla 2](/client/public/AI_LOGO.png)

 ## Used Technology